anslan/BGE_biomonitoring_wf/docs/7interpret_outputs.rst

 Examine outputs
 ***************

-The outputs of a metabarcoding workflow and their beasic reading are described in the :ref:`outputs section <outputs>` of :doc:`"What is a metabarcoding workflow?" <0what_is_metabarcoding>`.
+The outputs of a metabarcoding workflow and their basic reading are described in the :ref:`outputs section <outputs>` of :doc:`"What is a metabarcoding workflow?" <0what_is_metabarcoding>`.

 In this section, we will examine the outputs of a metabarcoding workflow in relation to user collected environmental **metadata** to inspect basic patterns of species (metabarcoding features) richness and composition across different environments.